pyomeca/bioptim/README.md

 is to validate the dynamics of multiple shooting.
 If they both are equal, it usually means that a great confidence can be held in the solution.
 Another goal would be to reload fast a previously saved optimized solution.

+### The example_joints_acceleration_driven.py file
+This example shows how to use the joints acceleration dynamic to achieve the same goal as the simple pendulum, but with a double pendulum for which only the angular acceleration of the second pendulum is controled.

 ### The pendulum.py file
 This is another way to present the pendulum example of the 'Getting started' section.

 ## Muscle driven OCP
 In this file, you will find four examples about muscle driven optimal control programs.
 The two first refer to traking